hoshikawa2/oci_terraform_security/README.md

     This policy gives the right to save the Terraform scripts on a specific compartment
     - Allow group 'Default'/'TestGroup' to manage all-resources in compartment kubernetes

+    This policy allows the users of TestGroup to edit code in **OCI Code Editor**
+    - Allow group 'Default'/'TestGroup' to use cloud-shell in tenancy

 ## Task 3 - Create a Stack from a Template